About

 Haiku

-Diverse and hopefully unique images taken primarily in the Western U.S. This spans wildlife, landscapes, architecture, and vehicle images.
+My photography is focused on diverse and hopefully unique subjects primarily in the Western U.S. This spans wildlife, landscapes, architecture, and vehicle images.

-Photo techniqes include high dynamic range processing, focus stacking, creative abstract, and aerial photography & video.
+Updated 3/12/2018: In addition to improving photography skills, I'm also interested in associated techniqes and technologies such as high dynamic range processing, focus stacking, creative abstract, and aerial photography & video.

 Investigations: